korzyk123/discord-bot-template/README.md

     },
 }
 ```
-Slash commands are automatically bulk overwritten to correspond to the local code once the package is started.
+Whenever the package starts, the slash commands are automatically overwritten in bulk to match the local code.

-If you made any modifications to the source code, you may need to stop a running instance and `go run` it again to apply changes to production.
+If you modify the source code, you might need to stop the running instance and `go run` it again to apply the changes to production.

+## Built With

+- [discordgo](https://github.com/bwmarrin/discordgo) - the discord library used

+## License

+This project is licensed under the Unlicense license - see the [LICENSE](LICENSE) file for details